Bringing nationals to the valley: A look at the art of competition flying, selecting Nebraska

 There will be public viewing places announced every day after target locations have been chosen each morning.

-Keep an eye on local media for updates and visit National Hot Air Balloon Championships, theoldwestballoonfest.com.
+Keep an eye on local media for updates and visit the National Hot Air Balloon Championships, theoldwestballoonfest.com.